f5devcentral/f5-big-iq-lab/docs/class1/module3/lab1.rst

 .. _`BIG-IQ Knowledge Center`: https://techdocs.f5.com/en-us/bigiq-7-0-0/monitoring-managing-applications-using-big-iq.html

-From UDF, launch a Console/RDP session to have access to the Ubuntu Desktop.
+From the lab environment, launch a xRDP/noVNC session to have access to the Ubuntu Desktop.
-To do this, in your UDF deployment, click on the *Access* button of the *Ubuntu Lamp Server* system and select *Console* or *XRDP*.
+To do this, in your lab environment, click on the *Access* button of the *Ubuntu Lamp Server* system and select *noVNC* or *xRDP*.

-.. note:: Modern laptops with higher resolutions you might want to use 1440x900 and once XRDP is launched Zoom to 200%)
+.. note:: Modern laptops with higher resolutions you might want to use 1440x900 and once XRDP is launched Zoom to 200%.

 .. image:: ../../pictures/udf_ubuntu.png
     :align: left